codeforbtv/docs/local-cloud-proposal.md

 * Big Heavy World: A collection of applications that help preserve and promote Vermont-made music
 * Lakecraft: an educational tool that engages youth and adults in science by gamifying the Lake Champlain Basin

+The estimated budget for phase 1 is $26,100.
+This includes the physical infrastructure and labor costs.
+As noted, all of the physical infrastructure for phase 1 has been procured.
+Hundreds of skilled person-hours have been committed by volunteers and members of the Civic Cloud Collaborative to complete phase 1.

 #### Phase 2: Implement

 While phase 1 will be bootstrapped, phase 2 will involve finding seed money to cover the buildout of the Infrastructure as a Service (IaaS) layer and ongoing expenses for a limited period of time.